 DC Public Service Commission

+The Public Service Commission of the District of Columbia (Commission), a leading utility regulatory agency, is looking for a talented Financial Analyst with utility experience who can make a professional difference in the Nation’s Capital.
 As a Financial Analyst, you will be involved in a challenging variety of utility regulatory projects, including ongoing financial analysis and monitoring efforts for $1B+ of electric and gas utility infrastructure upgrades, rate cases, management audits, utility merger case activities, electric and gas distribution strategic initiatives and long-term planning reviews.

-The Commission also seeks to optimize work-life balance through an attractive set of work schedule options, including Flex time schedules, Telework options, and Alternative Work Schedules.
 As an organization dedicated to professional development and learning, the Commission encourages staff to participate in regulatory and industry association activities, as well as educational and professional training.
 Tuition reimbursement may also be available.